Contractual and Legal

 What is a Contract?

 A contract is simply an agreement between two parties that is legally enforceable, however, the contractual nature of construction can seem incredibly complex.
-FIS provides updates and advice to members including a number of factsheets and guidance notes.
+This toolkit provides advice and support to help members navigate the complex world of construction contracts.

 Standard Forms of Construction Contracts